johanhedin/nanoca/README.md

 Requirements
 ====
 `nanoca` is written in bash and uses `openssl`, `awk`, `ls` and `wc`.
-It has been tested on Fedora 32 and Rasbian Buster but should run on almost any recent Linux distribution that has `openssl >= 1.1.1`.
+It has been tested on Fedora 32 and Raspbian Buster but should run on almost any recent Linux distribution that has `openssl >= 1.1.1`.